DennisChege/alx-system_engineering-devops/0x02-shell_redirections/README.md

-File end by new line
+text ending by a new line